AlanHianWu/sleeping-barber/README.txt

     problem with join, causeing a wait for tstate lock problem, seems like i am causing a deadlock with the join meathod, after more research it seems that the queue module has something to do with it, the get and put seems to cuase deadlock.
 Turns out how python does queues, i can't use queue.get after join() is called, witch cause's a deadlock.

+    after some messing around it has come to my attention that after reading the sample code, that my initial approach to the problem albe it was come but will but sufice, so i'll have a deep look at the notes and revise my approach and start a new.

+    learning about event vs condition, trying to figure out the difference...... seems like a condition is like an event plus a lock......

+    after studying the sample code, it shined alot of light on to stuff i was missing, my approach of when every customer first come in the shop and check if there is a barber awake was completely unnessary and missed the entire point.